 Rearranging your classroom also helps to prevent cliques from forming based on similar backgrounds.
 Typically, students tend to form friendships with people who are already familiar to them, so this tactic helps to foster friendships among students of all backgrounds.

 Team-building exercises are an excellent way to promote a classwide community.
 When students learn to put their trust in others, they also develop new ways to communicate and collaborate with all kinds of people.
 Consider finding activities in which the various academic strengths of students can be utilized.

 Learning to work well on a team from a young age is an invaluable skill that will be necessary for students’ future endeavors.
 When students feel accountable for the betterment of the class as a whole, then they are more likely to participate and feel comfortable with their peers.

 5. Interact with students from different regions and countries

 Reach out to classrooms in different regions or even countries than your own that might be working on a curriculum similar to your class’s.
 Set up an online Skype lesson where students are able to see other students and collaborate with them while working on assignments.

 Building cross-cultural relationships is also important at the individual level.
 Pair students up with other students from around the world and create international pen pal relationships that last the whole school year.
 Children are more likely to be tolerant and accepting of other cultures when they have firsthand experiences with those who come from backgrounds different than their own.

 At Participate Learning, we value the importance of diversity and inclusion in classrooms.
-Our vision is to develop global citizenship among today’s students and tomorrow’s leaders.
+Our vision is to be a force for good that connects teachers and students through global education programs to foster human understanding and create peace around the world.
 Intercultural competence is the first step toward achieving that goal because it promotes a welcoming learning environment for all.
 To learn more about how to foster inclusivity in your classroom, read this blog post on three steps to becoming a culturally responsive teacher.